Victoria's Secret: 2006–2020

 for a decade.
 Victoria's Secret was split into three divisions: Victoria's Secret Lingerie, Victoria's Secret Beauty, and Pink, each with a separate CEO.
 In 2016, direct sales only grew 1.6% and fell by 7.4% in the last quarter of the year, typically a high revenue period due to the holidays.
-The company discontinued its use of a print catalog and dropped certain categories of clothing such as swimwear.
+The company discontinued its use of a print catalog and dropped certain categories of clothing, such as swimwear.
 Sales revenue continued to stagnate and drop in early 2017.

 In late 2018, CEO Jan Singer resigned amid declining sales.
 The Wall Street Journal reported that only one quarter showed an increase in same-store sales between 2016 and 2018.
-Singer’s announcement came one week after CMO Ed Razek made a controversial comment that the company doesn't cast transgender or plus-size models in its annual fashion show "because the show is a fantasy."
+Singer's announcement came one week after CMO Ed Razek made a controversial comment that the company does not cast transgender or plus-size models in its annual fashion show "because the show is a fantasy."
 After a 40% stock plunge in a single year, Victoria's Secret announced the closure of 53 stores in the U.S. in 2019, as well as the relaunch of its swimwear line.
-L Brands, the parent company of Victoria's Secret, came under public pressure in 2019 from an activist shareholder of Barrington Capital Group who took issue with the performance of Razek and urged the company to update its brand image and switch up its predominantly male board of directors.
+L Brands, the parent company of Victoria's Secret, came under public pressure in 2019 from an activist shareholder of Barington Capital Group, L.P., who took issue with the performance of Razek and urged the company to update its brand image and switch up its predominantly male board of directors.

-In August 2019, chief marketing officer, Ed Razek, resigned following a disastrous Vogue interview in which he made inflammatory statements about transgender models.
+In August 2019, chief marketing officer Ed Razek resigned following a disastrous Vogue interview in which he made inflammatory statements about transgender models.
 Also in 2019, executive vice president April Holy stepped down after 16 years.
 In November 2019, Victoria's Secret announced it would no longer hold the annual fashion show featuring its angels, indicating a major change in marketing strategy.